The Struggle Is Real

-Assuring the best night vision possible begins with first making sure the eyes themselves are healthy.
-This means getting eyes examined regularly and always wearing up-to-date prescriptions.
-Before deciding to use tinted lenses for nighttime driving, make sure you have taken the following steps to improve your individual driving circumstances.
+Assuring the best night vision possibly begins with first making certain the eyes themselves are healthy.
+This means getting regular examinations and always wearing current prescriptions.
+Also, before deciding to use tinted lenses for night time driving, make sure you have taken the following steps to improve your individual driving circumstances.

-- Clean lenses, windshields and headlights.
-Make sure all of these surfaces are free of dust and smears.
-Keeping these surfaces clean goes a long way in reducing eye strain.
-In fact, with regard specifically to headlights, the AAA Foundation for Traffic Safety says that “even a thin layer of road grime on lenses can block up to 90 percent of light and severely restrict your ability to see at night.”
-AAA also says that “for maximum glare prevention, keep every surface between your eyes and the road as clear as possible – including both sides of your windshield and your eyeglasses.”
-Make a habit of cleaning your glasses regularly and clean the windows in your vehicle as well as the headlights at least once a month.
+- Clean eyewear lenses, windshields, and headlights.
+Making sure all of these surfaces are free of dust and smears goes a long way in reducing eye strain.
+In fact, with regard specifically to headlight glare, even a thin layer of road grime on your windshield can block or scatter up to 90 percent of light and severely restrict your ability to see at night.
+For maximum glare prevention, keep every surface between your eyes and the road as clear as possible especially both sides of your windshield and your eyeglasses.
+The greasy film that builds up on the inside of your windshield is a huge contributor to degrading your nighttime vision, especially with headlight glare from oncoming traffic.

-- Use antireflective coating if you already wear prescription eyeglasses.
-Laramy-K Optical suggests using anti-reflective coating on prescription eyeglasses as the best option for nighttime driving.
-Doing so can minimize reflections within the glasses themselves, reduce halo problems, and increase the transmittance of light through the lens to the eye.
-However, and this is significant, if a person does not normally wear prescription eyeglasses, Laramy-K Optical says that an AR coating on any other type of glasses will not be helpful for improving nighttime vision while driving.
+- Use anti-reflective coating on prescription eyeglasses.
+Anti-reflective coatings on prescription eyeglasses minimize reflections within the glasses themselves, reduces halo problems, and increases the transmittance of light through the lens to the eye.
+However, if a person does not usually wear prescription eyeglasses, Laramy-K Optical says that an AR coating on any other type of glasses may not be helpful for improving nighttime vision while driving.

 The above suggestions provide the best and least controversial routes for improving night vision.
-Additional solutions such as using tinted lenses or night-vision goggles involve going down a dim road with no clear-cut answers.
-This topic will be explored in two weeks in Shedding Some Light on Night Driving Challenges and Solutions, Part 2.
+However, many people also turn to tinted lenses for enhanced night vision even though doing so involves going down a dimly-lit road with no clear-cut answers.
+This topic is explored further in Shedding Some Light on Night Driving Challenges and Solutions, Part 2.